davideomento/Automated-Sports-Commentary/README.md

 The project integrates **data and statistics from Transfermarkt** to guide the language model in generating coherent and context-aware commentary.
 It uses the [Transfermarkt API repository](https://github.com/felipeall/transfermarkt-api) for web scraping to extract player information.

+This project is implemented to work with OpenAI GPT models.
+Remember to set your OpenAI API key in a .env file to enable comment generation.

 ## ✨ Features

 - Select home and away teams.